 For customizing your own reports and dashboards we have 6 distinct datasets so that you know exactly where to start and what kind of metrics and dimensions you can expect to find.

 Agents Activity Analysis Dataset

 As the name suggests, this dataset is dedicated to agents’ metrics.
 It’s here you find statuses, duration related metrics, as well as the speed of answer, calls answered, and missed calls.

 The way that the Ring Groups and Team objects are currently stored in the database differ, meaning that you’ll have the information of the Ring Groups returning information based on the logic of “as was” in one hand and in the other, the Team information will be returned “as is”.

-The results returned will show for all the agents that now belong to Support team (as is) but for the Agent Ring Group support_en will show me all the Agents allocated to that Ring Group in May (as was).
+The results returned will show for all the agents that now belong to the Support team (as is) but for the Agent Ring Group support_en, it will show me all the Agents allocated to that Ring Group in May (as was).